This printed article is located at http://avicintl.listedcompany.com/financial_highlights.html

 Investment in associated companies represented the total amount of investment in non-controlling entities held by the Deltamarin Group.

 Intangible assets comprised software licenses, brand name and technical knowhow.
-Intangible assets amounted to RMB74.0 million as at 31 March 2018, a decrease of RMB0.9 million.
-The decrease was mainly due to amortisation of RMB0.9 million, a translation loss of RMB0.7 million arising from the depreciation of Euro against the RMB, partially offset by RMB0.7 million increase of software licensing in Deltamarin Group.
+Intangible assets amounted to RMB71.7 million as at 30 June 2018, a decrease of RMB3.2 million.
+The decrease was mainly due to amortisation of RMB2.8 million.

-The Group's goodwill had arisen from the acquisition of the Deltamarin Group in 2013 and the amount was recognised based on the purchase price allocation exercise performed previously in 2013.
-The goodwill amounted to RMB113.1 million as at 31 March 2018, RMB0.9 million lower than the RMB114.0 million as at 31 December 2017.
+The Group’s goodwill had arisen from the acquisition of the Deltamarin Group in 2013 and the amount was recognised based on the purchase price allocation exercise performed previously in 2013.
+The goodwill amounted to RMB111.8 million as at 30 June 2018, RMB2.2 million lower than the RMB114.0 million as at 31 December 2017.
 The decrease was due to a translation loss arising from the depreciation of Euro against the RMB.

 Deferred tax assets represented the timing differences between accounting and tax bases, and are mainly derived from the operating subsidiaries in China.

-Non-current portion of finance lease receivables decreased RMB5.0 million to RMB29.1 million as at 31 March 2018 as a result of payment from the buyer of tug boats which were sold under a finance lease agreement.
+Non-current portion of finance lease receivables decreased RMB7.3 million to RMB26.8 million as at 30 June 2018 as a result of payment from the buyer of tug boats which were sold under a finance lease agreement.

-Short-term loan and current portion of long-term loan represented that portion of the loans raised which were repayable within 12 months as at 31 March 2018.
-Short term loans totalled RMB1,990.2 million, RMB71.5 million higher than that as at 31 December 2017.
-The bank loans were used mainly to finance construction of vessels undertaken by the Company's related shipyards.
+Short-term loan and current portion of long-term loan represented that portion of the loans raised which were repayable within 12 months as at 30 June 2018.
+Short term loans totalled RMB2,156.7 million, RMB238.0 million higher than that as at 31 December 2017.
+The bank loans were used mainly to finance construction of vessels undertaken by the Company’s related shipyards.

-Trade and other payables amounted to RMB348.4 million as at 31 March 2018 compared to RMB313.2 million as at 31 December 2017.
-The increase was mainly attributed to RMB26.4 million advance payments received from clients under shipbuilding contracts.
+Trade and other payables amounted to RMB286.9 million as at 30 June 2018 compared to RMB313.2 million as at 31 December 2017.
+The decrease was mainly attributed to trade payable to third parties under shipbuilding contracts declining from RMB71.2 million as at 31 December 2017 to RMB43.0 million as at 30 June 2018.

-Income tax payable increased by RMB4.1 million from RMB18.5 million to RMB22.6 million as at 31 March 2018 mainly due to increase in business tax payable during the financial period.
+Income tax payable increased by RMB7.7 million from RMB18.5 million to RMB26.3 million as at 30 June 2018 mainly due to increase in business tax payable during the financial period.

-Long-term portion of loan represented that portion of the loans raised that were repayable after 12 months as at 31 March 2018.
-Long-term borrowings decreased by RMB137.8 million to RMB257.2 million as at 31 March 2018.
+Long-term portion of loan represented that portion of the loans raised that were repayable after 12 months as at 30 June 2018.
+Long-term borrowings decreased by RMB252.3 million to RMB142.7 million as at 30 June 2018.

-Deferred tax liabilities represented the tax liabilities for the timing differences arising from the recognition of the intangible assets, deferred ship-design fee income and fair valuation of the Deltamarin Group's assets.
+Deferred tax liabilities represented the tax liabilities due to timing differences arising from the recognition of the intangible assets, deferred ship-design fee income and fair valuation of the Deltamarin Group’s assets.

-The amount of capital reserve as at 31 March 2018 comprised a deemed contribution from the former immediate holding company as a result of initial recognition of shareholder's loan at fair value during the financial year ended 31 December 2012.
-There is no movement in capital reserve in 1Q2018.
+The amount of capital reserve as at 30 June 2018 comprised a deemed contribution from the former immediate holding company as a result of initial recognition of shareholder’s loan at fair value during the financial year ended 31 December 2012.
+There is no movement in capital reserve in 2Q2018.

-Net cash inflow from operating activities in 1Q2018 was RMB164.8 million compared to net cash outflow of RMB451.0 million in the corresponding quarter last year.
-The increased cash inflow was due to the decrease of trade and other receivables following the completion and delivery of several vessels in 1Q2018.
+Net cash outflow from operating activities in 2Q2018 was RMB49.2 million compared to net cash inflow of RMB92.7 million in the corresponding quarter last year.
+The increased cash outflow was due to the increase of trade and other receivables, and the decrease of trade and other payables following the completion and delivery of several vessels in 2Q2018.

-Net cash used in investing activities was RMB2.0 million in this quarter compared to RMB1.9 million in the corresponding quarter of last year
+Net cash used in investing activities was RMB1.2 million in this quarter compared to net cash inflow RMB1.5 million in the corresponding quarter of last year, mainly due to acquire of new property, plant and equipment this quarter.

-In 1Q2018, net cash outflow from financing activities amounted to RMB27.9 million, compared to net cash inflow of RMB421.6 million in 1Q2017 and this was mainly due to decrease in new loans raised, partially offset by repayment of borrowings.
+In 2Q2018, net cash outflow from financing activities amounted to RMB17.2 million, compared to net cash outflow of RMB6.2 million in 2Q2017 and this was mainly due to increase in new loans raised, partially offset by repayment of borrowings.

-The Group continues its strong working relationship with AVIC Dingheng Shipbuilding Co., Ltd and AVIC Weihai Shipyard Co., Ltd, both of which are related shipyards in the AVIC Group.
-The Group maintains close collaboration with the related shipyards in the AVIC Group in the design, shipbuilding management and construction of vessels.
-The related AVIC shipyards in the AVIC Group have extended their track record in vessel deliveries so far this year, including small containerships, chemical tankers and RORO (“Roll-on/Roll-off”) vessels.
-The successful vessel deliveries have built a strong foundation for order growth.
+The Group continues its strong working relationship with AVIC Dingheng Shipbuilding Co., Ltd and AVIC Weihai Shipyard Co., Ltd, both being related shipyards in the AVIC Group.
+The Group maintains close collaboration with these shipyards in shipbuilding design and the provision of maritime management and consultancy services, including shipbuilding project financing and management services.
+In collaboration with these shipyards, a number of vessels had been completed and delivered, , including small containerships, chemical tankers and RO-PAX vessels.